-RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2017
+RECONCILIATION OF THE GOVERNMENTAL FUNDS STATEMENT OF REVENUES, EXPENDITURES, AND CHANGES IN FUND BALANCES TO THE STATEMENT OF ACTIVITIES FOR THE FISCAL YEAR ENDED JUNE 30, 2018

-Net Change in Fund Balances - Governmental Funds \$ (436,839) Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds due to the following: Capital outlay: In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
+Net Change in Fund Balances - Governmental Funds \$ 10,783,190 Amounts reported for governmental activities in the statement of activities are different from amounts reported in governmental funds due to the following: Capital outlay: In governmental funds, the costs of capital assets are reported as expenditures in the period when the assets are acquired.
 In the statement of activities, costs of capital assets are allocated over their useful lives as depreciation expense.
-The difference between capital outlay expenditures and depreciation expense for the period is: Capital Outlay Expenditures Depreciation Expense Net \$ 892,652 (898,806) (6,154) Gain or loss from disposal of capital assets: In governmental funds, the entire proceeds from disposal of capital assets are reported as revenue.
+The difference between capital outlay expenditures and depreciation expense for the period is: Capital Outlay Expenditures Depreciation Expense Net \$ 8,242,127 (896,214) 7,345,913 Gain or loss from disposal of capital assets: In governmental funds, the entire proceeds from disposal of capital assets are reported as revenue.
 In the statement of activities, only the resulting gain or loss is reported.
-The difference between the proceeds from disposal of capital assets and the resulting gain or loss is: (7,755) Earned but unavailable revenues: In governmental funds, revenues are recognized only to the extent that they are available.
-In the government-wide statements, revenue is recognized when earned, regardless of availability.
-The amount of earned but unavailable revenues relating to the current period, less revenues that became available in the current period but related to a prior period is: 220,000 Debt service: In governmental funds, repayments of long-term debt are reported as expenditures.
+The difference between the proceeds from the disposal of capital assets and the resulting gain or loss is: (228,390) Debt service: In governmental funds, repayments of long-term debt are reported as expenditures.
 In the government-wide statements, repayments of long-term debt are reported as reductions of liabilities.
-Expenditures for repayment of the principal portion of long-term debt were: 2,176,195 Debt proceeds: In governmental funds, proceeds from debt are recognized as Other Financing Sources.
+Expenditures for repayment of the principal portion of long-term debt were: 1,993,139 Debt proceeds: In governmental funds, proceeds from debt are recognized as Other Financing Sources.
 In the government-wide statements, proceeds from debt are reported as increases to liabilities.
-Amounts recognized in governmental funds as proceeds from debt, net of issue premiums or discounts, were: (26,719) Unmatured interest on long-term debt: In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
+Amounts recognized in governmental funds as proceeds from debt, net of issue premiums or discounts, were: (18,165,867) Unmatured interest on long-term debt: In governmental funds, interest on long-term debt is recognized in the period that it becomes due.
 In the government-wide statement of activities, it is recognized in the period incurred.
-Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was: 35,576 Compensated absences and early retirement incentives: In governmental funds, compensated absences and early retirement incentives are measured by the amounts paid during the period.
+Unmatured interest owing at the end of the period, less matured interest paid during the period but owing from the prior period, was: (76,372) Compensated absences and early retirement incentives: In governmental funds, compensated absences and early retirement incentives are measured by the amounts paid during the period.
 In the statement of activities, compensated absences and early retirement incentives are measured by the amounts earned.
-The difference between amounts paid and amounts earned were: (113,001) Post employment benefits other than pensions (OPEB): In governmental funds, OPEB costs are recognized when employer contributions are made.
-In the statement of activities, OPEB costs are recognized on the accrual basis.
-This year, the difference between OPEB costs and actual employer contributions was: (107,728) Pensions: In governmental funds, pension costs are recognized when employer contributions are made.
+The difference between amounts paid and amounts earned were: (29,967) Other post employment benefits (OPEB): In governmental funds, OPEB costs are recognized when employer OPEB contributions are made.
+In the statement of activities, OPEB expenses are recognized on the accrual basis.
+This year, the difference between OPEB expenses and actual employer OPEB contributions was: (115,785) Pensions: In governmental funds, pension costs are recognized when employer contributions are made.
 In the statement of activities, pension costs are recognized on the accrual basis.
-This year, the difference between accrual basis pension costs and actual employer contributions was: (279,830) Amortization of debt issue premium or discount or deferred gain or loss from debt refunding: In governmental funds, if debt is issued at a premium or discount, the premium or discount is recognized as Other Financing Sources or Other Financing Uses in the period it is incurred.
+This year, the difference between accrual basis pension costs and actual employer contributions was: (430,979) Amortization of debt issue premium or discount or deferred gain or loss from debt refunding: In governmental funds, if debt is issued at a premium or discount, the premium or discount is recognized as Other Financing Sources or Other Financing Uses in the period it is incurred.
 In the government-wide statements, the premium or discount, plus any deferred gain or loss from debt refunding, is amortized as interest over the life of the debt.
-Amortization of premiums or discount, or deferred gain or loss from debt refunding, for the period are: 123,567 Change in Net Position of Governmental Activities \$ 1,577,312
+Amortization of premiums or discount, or deferred gain or loss from debt refunding, for the period are: (1,955,945) Change in Net Position of Governmental Activities \$ (881,063) '

-KENTFIELD SCHOOL DISTRICT STATEMENT OF NET POSITION FIDUCIARY FUNDS JUNE 30, 2017
+KENTFIELD SCHOOL DISTRICT STATEMENT OF NET POSITION FIDUCIARY FUNDS JUNE 30, 2018